FurryCoders/FALocalRepo/README.md

 ### Journals

-The journals table contains the metadata of the journals downloaded by the program.
+The journals' table contains the metadata of the journals downloaded by the program.

 * `ID` the id of the journal
 * `AUTHOR` the username of the author (uploader) in full format